 Tender documents issued this morning have confirmed that the Australian government will push ahead with seeking to build a whole-of-government content management system based on the open source Drupal platform.

-The Department of Finance has made an approach to market seeking request for proposals for ‘GovCMS’, which the RFP states will be based on Drupal and delivered via a public cloud service.
+The Department of Finance has made an approach to market with a request for proposals for ‘GovCMS’, which the RFP states will be based on Drupal and delivered via a public cloud service.

 The documents state that research by the department identified a large number of government websites, the maintenance of which “consume significant resources from either the internal IT department, or through an external hosted arrangement”.